 25 countries that drink the most coffee per capita

 Finland tops the list with the highest coffee consumption per capita, with 12 kg of dry coffee beans in a year per person.
-All the nations in the top 10 are European except Canada.
-This makes Europe the highest coffee-consuming continent in the World.
+Europe dominates the top 10 coffee-consuming nations, except Canada.
+This places Europe at the forefront of global coffee consumption.

 All 5 Nordic nations make up the top 10 of the list; this makes northern Europe the highest coffee-consuming part of the World.